-At HCWH Europe, it is our vision that every European country develops a national decarbonisation plan for its healthcare sector.
-To support this, we have established Operation Zero, a groundbreaking project that aims to put the European healthcare sector on the path to net zero CO2 emissions, in line with European and international climate commitments.
+At HCWH Europe, our vision is that every European country develops a national decarbonisation plan for its healthcare sector.
+With the support of our project partners ARUP, we have established Operation Zero - a groundbreaking project to put the European healthcare sector on the path to net zero carbon emissions, in line with European and international climate commitments.

-We will partner with four national health ministries/health systems to pilot this framework, supporting participants to generate their own detailed climate footprint analysis and decarbonisation roadmaps.
-Through these pilots, we will gain valuable feedback into the practicalities and limitations of developing national and/or subnational decarbonisation roadmaps, and plans that will help to build a more robust framework and ultimately drive action.
+HCWH Europe initially partnered with three national and regional health authorities to develop and pilot this methodology, supporting them to generate detailed climate footprint analyses and decarbonisation roadmaps.
+Through these pilots, we gained valuable feedback on the practicalities and limitations of developing decarbonisation roadmaps that helped to build a more rigorous methodology.

 Phase two | 2023 - ongoing

 Building on the lessons learnt in phase one, we are now working with two further national health authorities to generate detailed climate footprint analyses and decarbonisation roadmaps for their health systems using the Operation Zero methodology.